MichaelCurrin/code-cookbook/recipes/containers/jekyll.md

 Note that only `3.8` and `4` or higher are available, `3.9` is not.
 See [tags](https://hub.docker.com/r/jekyll/jekyll/tags?page=1&ordering=last_updated).

-The appropriate Jekyll image will be downloaded when needed.
+The appropriate Jekyll image will be downloaded when running a command.

 ## Usage

+Note that `-i` might not be needed here.

 ### Create site